Jubal Early: Gettysburg and Overland Campaign

 Early's forces wintered in the Shenandoah Valley in 1863–64.
 During this period, he occasionally filled in as corps commander when Ewell's illness forced absences.
 On May 31, 1864, Lee expressed his confidence in Early's initiative and abilities at higher command levels.
 With Confederate President Jefferson Davis now being authorized to make temporary promotions; on Lee's request Early was promoted to the temporary rank of lieutenant general.

 Early fought well during the inconclusive Battle of the Wilderness (during which a cousin died), and assumed command of the ailing A.P.
 Hill's Third Corps during the march to intercept Lt.
 Gen. Ulysses S. Grant at Spotsylvania Court House.
 At Spotsylvania, Early occupied the relatively quiet right flank of the Mule Shoe.
 After Hill had recovered and resumed command, Lee, dissatisfied with Ewell's performance at Spotsylvania, assigned him to defend Richmond and gave Early command of the Second Corps.
 Thus, Early commanded that corps in the Battle of Cold Harbor.

-However, Union Gen. David Hunter had burned the VMI in Lexington on June 11, and was raiding through the Shenandoah Valley Confederate breadbasket, so Lee sent Early and 8,000 men to defend Lynchburg, an important railroad hub (with links to Richmond, the Valley and points southwest) as well as many hospitals for recovering Confederate wounded.
+Union Gen. David Hunter had burned the VMI in Lexington on June 11, and was raiding through the Shenandoah Valley, the Confederate breadbasket, so Lee sent Early and 8,000 men to defend Lynchburg, an important railroad hub (with links to Richmond, the Valley and points southwest) as well as many hospitals for recovering Confederate wounded.
 John C. Breckinridge, Arnold Elzey and other convalescing Confederates and the remains of VMI's cadet corps assisted Early and his troops, as did many townspeople, including Narcissa Chisholm Owen, wife of the president of the Virginia and Tennessee Railroad.
-Using a ruse involving multiple trains entering town to exaggerate his strength, Early convinced Hunter to retreat back toward West Virginia on June 18, in what became known as the Battle of Lynchburg, although the pursuing Confederate cavalry were soon outrun.
+Using a ruse involving trains entering town to exaggerate his strength, Early convinced Hunter to retreat toward West Virginia on June 18, in what became known as the Battle of Lynchburg, although the pursuing Confederate cavalry were soon outrun.